 Nexium Control is available as gastro-resistant tablets and capsules, both containing 20mg of Esomeprazole.
 Esomeprazole of a few drugs which are collectively called Proton Pump Inhibitors (PPIs).
 Nexium Control is advertised as a product that gives relief from a single dose for 24 hours.

-Esomeprazole belongs to a group of drugs called Proton Pump Inhibitors (PPIs) a common group of drugs used in the inhibition of stomach acid production.
-When prescribed, PPIs have other indications including treatment of ulcers and eradication of Helicobacter pylori.
+Esomeprazole belongs to a group of drugs called Proton Pump Inhibitors (PPIs), a common group of drugs used to inhibit stomach acid production.
+When prescribed, PPIs have other indications, including treatment of ulcers and eradication of Helicobacter pylori.

-Over the counter Nexium is licensed for the short-term treatment of heartburn, a burning sensation in the upper part of the gastrointestinal tract, in the chest and throat, caused by acid reflux.
+Over-the-counter Nexium Control is licensed for the short-term treatment of heartburn, a burning sensation in the upper part of the gastrointestinal tract, the chest, and throat, caused by acid reflux.
 The general advice is to see a GP if symptoms are not resolved after 14 days of Nexium use.